El Rushbo, your guiding light through times of trouble, confusion, murkiness, tumult, chaos, the blues, and yes, even the good times as well.

 Is it Natalia or Natalie?

-Whatever we don't have time to squeeze her in.
+Whatever, we don't have time to squeeze her in.

 There's not enough.

-Can you Natalia?
+Can you, Natalia?

 Good, good, good.

-She um it's her first election, and she says she could tell by looking at the places that she frequents in pop culture that the tide was turning to Trump.
+She, it's her first election, and she says she could tell by looking at the places that she frequents in pop culture that the tide was turning to Trump.

-We'll talk to her tomorrow and all the rest of you who happen to get through because tomorrow will be it is Friday tomorrow, right?
+We'll talk to her tomorrow and all the rest of you who happen to get through because tomorrow will be, it is Friday tomorrow, right?

 Yeah.

-So be open line Friday.
+So it'll be Open Line Friday.

 Back here to wrap it up in a minute.